 The City categorizes public concerns into four main categories which include illicit discharge, erosion control, flooding, and illegal dumping.
-Totals for each type of concern received in 2019 can be found in Table 2 and are inclusive of concerns received by both the maintenance division and code enforcement.
-More information concerning incident resolution for illicit discharge concerns can be found in Appendix B. Once a concern is logged, City staff works to keep that resident informed about the issue resolution.
+Totals for each type of concern received in 2022 can be found in Table 2 and are inclusive of concerns received by both the maintenance division and code enforcement.
+More information concerning incident resolution for illicit discharge concerns can be found in Appendix B. Once a concern is logged by a resident, city staff work to keep that resident informed about the issue resolution.

-Types of Nι
+Turnes of Concerns Number of Concerns Received Total

-Concerns 2018 2019 2020 2021 2022 Total
+Types of Concerns 2018 2019 2020 2021 2022 TOLAI

-Illicit Discharge 1 8 - - 1 9
+Illicit Discharge 1 8 7 5 1 22

-Erosion Control 1 0 - - - 1
+Erosion Control 1 0 0 0 0 1

-Flooding 7 1 - - - 8
+Flooding 7 1 6 10 8 32

-Illegal Dumping 0 2 - - - 0
+Illegal Dumping 0 2 4 1 3 10